ShreeyaBadhe/MEDOPTIX/README.md

-# MedOptix: Medicare Cost Analytics & Prediction Dashboard
+# MedOptix: Medicare Claims analysis and Cost estimator

 A lightweight open-source Streamlit app that visualizes and predicts Medicare claims cost using beneficiary and claims data.
 Ideal for healthcare analysts and researchers.